 Children will be heard to read as often as possible by an adult in the class.
-We will encourage parent readers to support this and will give our parents some training to ensure all support is high quality.

-We cover the objectives from the 2014 National Curriculum, using the Letters and Sounds phonics scheme for whole class teaching.
-Children who find phonics more challenging will have small group phonics teaching using a range of resources.
 All children sit a Phonics Screening Check at the end of Year 1 (in special circumstances, some children may be exempt).
 This is a nationally produced check with an ‘expected’ threshold.
 Children who do not reach the threshold in Year 1 receive extra support in Year 2 and will be given the opportunity to resit the screening check at the end of Year 2.

 Further guidance following our parent workshop can be found here.